 Procedures for Intern Appeal

 The TD will then convene a Review Panel consisting of two staff members selected by the TD and two staff members selected by the intern.
-The intern retains the right to hear all facts with the opportunity to dispute or explain his/her/their behavior.
+The intern retains the right to hear all facts with the opportunity to dispute or explain their behavior.

 A review hearing will be conducted, chaired by the TD, in which the challenge is heard, and the evidence presented.
 Within 5 days of the completion of the review hearing, the Review Panel submits a report to the Director, including any recommendations for further action.
 Decisions made by the Review Panel will be made by majority vote.
 The intern is informed of the recommendation.

 Within 5 days of receipt of the recommendation, the Director of the CCPPS will either accept the Review Panel’s action, reject the Review Panel’s action and provide an alternative, or refer the matter back to the Review Panel for further deliberation.
 The Panel then reports back to the Director within 10 days of the receipt of the Director’s request for further deliberation.
 The Director then makes a final decision regarding the appeal.